If you’re considering purchasing someone’s notes, please read this.

 For instance, when I create notes I draw out examples to help me understand abstract concepts.
 Another person’s notes won’t include examples that connect back to my own life experience.

-If you buy someone’s notes, you need to realise that those notes may be incomplete and/or irrelevant.
+If you buy someone’s notes, you need to realise that those notes may contain errors, be incomplete, and/or irrelevant.
 The information in those notes may not be 100% accurate.

 When I was writing my PhD thesis, I was reasonably confident that I knew what I was talking about.
 But one of my examiners (an international expert) picked up on several things I misinterpreted from one of his research studies.
 He said, “Actually, that’s not what I found in my research . . .”